Pride Academy Charter School

 How does Pride Academy Charter School spend its money?

 Pride Academy Charter School directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Pride Academy Charter School tax-deductible?